oracle-livelabs/spatial-graph/adb-graph/ll-ocw-2022/query-graph/graph-query-update.md

   ![Demonstrates how to create a new name for a notebook](./images/name-notebook.png)

-3. To add a paragraph, hover over the top of the bottom of an existing paragraph.
+3. To add a paragraph, hover over the top or the bottom of an existing paragraph.

   ![Hovering over paragraph](./images/paragraph-hover.png)

-  There's 7 different interpreters.
+  There are 7 different interpreters.
 Each option creates a paragraph with a sample syntax that can be customized.

   ![Shows the different paragraphs and samples](./images/paragraphs.png)